elyra-ai/elyra/docs/source/user_guide/pipeline-components.md

 #### Directory component catalog

-The directory component catalog connector provides access to components that are stored in a file system directory:
+The directory component catalog connector provides access to components that are stored in a filesystem directory:
  - If `Path` is set to `/Users/patti/specs/load_from_database`, the connector searches  the specified directory for components for the selected runtime type.
  - The search is performed recursively if the subdirectory option is enabled.
  - `~` may be used to denote the user's home directory.